dougpm/logs-data-pipeline/README.md

-### Hard skill test for a Data Engineer position at Shape Digital
+### Hard skill test for a Data Engineer position at Shape

 #### Questions